Ear infection: does my child need antibiotics?

 Source: This information comes from a study by Venekamp et al. (2015) that combined the results from 13 separate studies of antibiotics in 3,401 children.

 Your doctor should explain other ways you can help your child’s symptoms, such as using paracetamol or ibuprofen regularly to ease their pain.
 Ask your doctor or pharmacist if you need more advice about giving painkillers to your child.
 Some people try decongestants or antihistamines, but research shows these do not usually help an ear infection.
+Your doctor may also prescribe eardrops containing an anaesthetic and an analgesic for pain.

 See your doctor again if your child does not improve after 3 days or suddenly seems very unwell.